 To date, several CBDC designs have been proposed that aim for regulatory compliance and, at the same time, preserve users' privacy - at least to some extent (see Table 3).
-However, the individual alternatives differ substantially in terms of how and to which extent privacy is maintained.
+However, these designs differ substantially in the extent to which privacy is guaranteed.
 In this context, privacy by design and compliance by design play a central role, representing systems where no trust in the operator is needed.
-Privacy by design and compliance by design can be achieved through extending a payment system like Zcash that allows fully private transactions with the possibility of person-related monthly turnover or transaction limits, as proposed by (Bontekoe, 2020; Garman et al., 2016).
-Yet, since the perception that enabling fully private transactions in digital form fundamentally contradicts AML and CFT regulation is still widespread, and regulators and central banks have repeatedly claimed that reconciling full privacy with regulatory constraints is not possible (e.g. Armelius et al., 2021; Auer & Boehme, 2021), we present a holistic approach for a privacy/complianceby-design CBDC in detail.
-We also show how digital identities can replace an efficient and privacy preserving KYC process.
+Privacy by design and compliance by design can be achieved through extending a payment system like Zcash that allows fully private transactions with the possibility of person-related monthly turnover or per-transaction limits, as proposed by Bontekoe (2020); Garman et al. (2016).
+Yet, since the perception that enabling fully private transactions in digital form fundamentally contradicts AML and CFT regulation is still widespread, and regulators and central banks have repeatedly claimed that reconciling full privacy with regulatory constraints is not possible (e.g. Armelius et al., 2021; Auer & Boehme, 2021), we present a holistic approach for a privacy/compliance-by-design CBDC in detail.
+We also show how digital identities can replace an efficient and privacy-preserving KYC process.

-A frequently stated caveat when designing a private payment system is that it is not only necessary to consider the processing and storage of transaction data but also the metadata from the corresponding communication.
+A frequently stated caveat when designing a private payment system is that it is necessary to consider not only the processing and storage of transaction data but also the metadata from the corresponding communication.
 For example, anonymizing the parties involved in a payment is hardly useful if the parties' static IP addresses are attached to transaction requests.
-In this context, sidechannel attacks have already
+In this context, sidechannel attacks have already been